 At UCLan, our post-qualifying framework (PQF) allows health and social care practitioners to continue their professional development and achieve further qualifications in their field.
 You have the opportunity to study individual modules in subject areas that interest you.
 You can select from a comprehensive and contemporary range of modules that fit your personal development and career plans; either on an individual basis or combined in a planned programme to eventually achieve a degree.

-Six days in the classroom over 12 weeks.
+COURSE LENGTH: Six days in the classroom over 6 weeks.
 Supported by E-Learn.

 Students must be working in a clinical area relevant to the module content.

 The aim of this module is to build on the student’s existing knowledge of respiratory conditions and dysfunction and provide them with the opportunity to examine Asthma and Chronic Obstructive Pulmonary Disease (COPD) in greater depth.

 Assess, plan, implement and evaluate care and management to meet the specific needs of individuals with Asthma and COPD.